October 29, 2022

 “In the beginning, before you were born before your mother and father were born before your grandparents were born before there were even people on the earth before there was an earth!
 There was nothing…nothing at all.”

 The eyes of elementary students grow large as they imagine this, the story of creation, which they hear from their teacher at the beginning of each school year.
 It is one of five Great Lessons, narratives that weave together the study of all subjects, presenting elementary students with a vision of the universe, and of the interconnectedness of everything, living and non-living, from the cosmos to the span of human culture.

-Elementary classes begin with that story each year because it sets the stage for the study of the sun and the earth; of day and night, climate and seasons; of volcanoes and rocks and minerals; of mountains and rivers; of plants and animals; of trees and flowers, butterflies and bees; of trilobites and crinoids and dinosaurs and saber tooth tigers; of Australopithecus, Neanderthal and cro magnon man; of Sumerians, Egyptians and ancient Greeks; of geometry, arithmetic, grammar, and literature.
+Elementary classes begin with that story each year because it sets the stage for the study of the sun and the earth; day and night, climate and seasons; volcanoes and rocks and minerals; mountains and rivers; plants and animals; trees and flowers, butterflies and bees; of trilobites and crinoids and dinosaurs and saber tooth tigers; of Australopithecus, Neanderthal, and cro-magnon man; of Sumerians, Egyptians, and ancient Greeks; of geometry, arithmetic, grammar, and literature.

 This is the academic side of their work, what parents think of when they ask about “curriculum”.
 But there is more.